 Grief and loss are emotions that we all experience on an individual level, and certain events may even induce shared grief among communities.
 Since its beginning in 2020, the Covid-19 pandemic has brought with it strong and unfamiliar feelings of global collective grief.
 To help make sense of this experience of grief, expert David Kessler has some words of wisdom that helped us cope throughout the pandemic, and are worth remembering for potential future phases of collective grief.

 What is grief?

 According to Kessler, grief is not a one-dimensional feeling but has many facets.
-We mourn the loss of the world as it was before the pandemic because we know it will never be the same, like how traveling by plane is a different experience now than what it was before 9/11.
+We mourn the loss of the world as it was before the pandemic because we know it will never be the same, like how traveling by plane is a different experience now than it was before 9/11.
 We’ve lost our collective sense of normalcy and are filled with uncertainty about when we will be able to rekindle our connections or when we’ll find economic stability again.